MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 ## Performance efficiency

-*Virtual Machine Scale Sets (VMSSs):* Use VMSSs to automate the scalability of your VMs.
-VMSSs are available on all Windows VM sizes.
-You're only charged for the Azure VMs deployed and the underlying infrastructure resources consumed.
-There are no incremental charges for the VMSS.

-The benefits of VMSSs are:
+*Virtual machine scale sets:* Use virtual machine scale sets to automate the scalability of your VMs.
+Virtual machine scale sets are available on all Windows VM sizes.
+You're only charged for the VMs deployed and the underlying infrastructure resources consumed.
+There are no incremental charges.
+The benefits of virtual machine scale sets are:

-- Easy to create and manage multiple VMs.
+- Create and manage multiple VMs easily
-- Provides high availability and application resiliency
+- High availability and application resiliency
-- Allows your application to automatically scale as resource demand changes
+- Automated scaling as resource demand changes
-- Works at large-scale

 For more information, see [virtual machine scale sets](/azure/virtual-machine-scale-sets/overview).